bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-02-newsletter.md

   CPFP requires every LN node keep a pool of non-LN UTXOs ready to spend at any moment.
-By comparison, presigning multiple versions of HTLCs each with different fees allows those fees to be paid directly from the HTLC's value---no additional UTXO management is required.
+By comparison, presigning multiple versions of HTLCs each with different fees allows those fees to be paid directly from the HTLC's value---no additional UTXO management is required, except in cases where none of the presigned feerates was high enough.

-    He's seeking support from other LN developers for the idea of moving to multiple feerate HTLCs.
+    He's seeking support from other LN developers for the idea of providing multiple feerate HTLCs.
 All discussion as of this writing has occurred on Teinturier's [PR][bolts #1036].

 ## Releases and release candidates